jimenezjose/STM32/README.md

 ## Disclaimer: You do not have to use a Makefile.
 I only did it because I am fairly familiar using it.
 Many used IDEs to upload code to the STM32.
 But this is the way I did it.
 Again you do not have to do it this way.
 If you figure out another way to upload code to the stm32 that is totally fine and encouraged.

-### LED_Blink program follow this [video](https://youtu.be/BJdXR0Al6os):
+### Make an LED_Blink program.
+Follow this [video](https://youtu.be/BJdXR0Al6os):

-    The only difference that we will have is in section if you are using a Makefile is in minute 5:08 of the video.
+    The only difference that we will have is in section, if you are using a Makefile, is in minute 5:08 of the video.
-    In the Toolchain/IDE section in the settings for the STM32MX.
+    In the Toolchain/IDE section in the settings for the STM32MX it should be Makefile instead of MDK-ARM V5.

 ![alt text]( https://github.com/jimenezjose/STM32/blob/master/Images/gcc-arm%20compiler%20download.png "gcc arm")